isometry/platform-health/pkg/provider/satellite/README.md

 - `port` (default: `8080`): The port number of the Satellite service to monitor.
 - `tls` (default: `false`, unless `port` is `443`): Enable TLS for the gRPC dialer.
 - `insecure` (default: `false`): Disable certificate validation when TLS is enabled.
+- `components` (optional): Allowlist of component names that can be requested from the downstream server.
+Acts as default when no components requested, and validates requests (unlisted components return unhealthy).

 ### Example